wesleycamargo/azure-docs.pt-br/articles/security-center/security-center-disk-encryption.md

 <properties
-   pageTitle="Criptografar uma Máquina Virtual do Azure | Microsoft Azure" description="Este documento ajudará você a criptografar uma Máquina Virtual do Azure depois de receber um alerta da Central de Segurança do Azure." services="security, security-center" documentationCenter="na" authors="TomShinder"
+   pageTitle="Encrypt an Azure Virtual Machine | Microsoft Azure" description="This document helps you to encrypt an Azure Virtual Machine after receiving an alert from Azure Security Center." services="security, security-center" documentationCenter="na" authors="TomShinder"